Probing underlying event in Z-boson events using event shape observables: Conclusions

 \section{Conclusions}

-From these results, it can be inferred that a measurement of UE observables for transverse thrust $<0.75$, or transverse spherocity $>0.65$ would select a class of events where the effect of extra jets is minimal.
+From these results, it can be inferred that a measurement of the UE observables for transverse thrust $<0.75$, or transverse sphericity $>0.65$ would select a class of events where the effect of ISR jets is smaller.
 These can then help to constrain MPI in a much cleaner way in $Z$-boson events.
+This approach will have a few advantages over performing the measurement in jet multiplicity bins.
+The jets usually have a \pT threshold of $25$ GeV, while constructing event shape observables using charged particles, we use more information from the events.
+Additionally event shape observables also represent geometrical directions of activity in the event, which a pure jet counting would not do as well.
+Finally, not using jets will not make us susceptible to additional systematic uncertainties in an experimental measurement, associated with jet energy scale and resolution, for example.